johnnycistudent/recipe-app/README.md

     * Large/Extra Large devices - Lenovo ideapad 520, Asus Vivobook.

 ### Bugs
   Most of the bugs I encountered while developing this site had to do with how I previously stored the "Favourited Recipes".
 Initially, when a User saved a recipe, that recipe Object would be saved as an object in an array called "favourite_recipes".
-Using the similar logic, when a User published a new recipe, I would match their session username with their User "username" and save their entire User document as an object in an array within that particular recipe document called "author".
+Using similar logic, when a User published a new recipe, I would match their session username with their User "username" and save their entire User document as an object in an array within that particular recipe document called "author".
   This produced the following bugs when I asked family and friends to test my site:
   * User search queries were showing incorrect results.
 Because my search function is based on text match, if a user published a new recipe called "Chicken wings", that recipe would appear in a search query that didn't mention "chicken" or "wings".
 I realised that this was because the User object saved in the "author" array of objects was triggering the search query.
 The user's "favourite_recipes" array had the chicken wings recipe embedded in it and was distorting the source.
 I changed the code so that only the User's username and their ObjectID were saved in the "author" array and fixed the bug.
   * When making the function that removes a users' favourite recipes from their profile page, I could only remove recipes from the current or very recent session.
 When I cleared the cache or used a different browser, I found I could not reach the recipe with the code I had written.
 I also realised that once a recipe was saved in a User's "favourite recipes" array and was subsequently edited, the "My Favourites" recipes would appear different to the actual recipes.
   I solved both of these problems by changing the way I saved the favourite recipes.
 I only saved the ObjectID of the recipe once a User saved that recipe to their favourites and then performed a find operation to search the recipe database with the favourited ObjectID/s when rendering the My Favourites page.
 This fix also solved the problem of being unable to remove favourite recipes from previous sessions.

+  Although these bugs seem simple and obvious now, at the time they caused a lot of frustration but are all part of the learning curve that help me become a better developer.

 ### Validation